Jenrette Foundation interns join ACHP in 2025

-The Advisory Council on Historic Preservation (ACHP) welcomed three talented interns, funded by the Richard Hampton Jenrette Foundation, who will contribute significantly to its mission of preserving and protecting the nation’s historic resources.
+The Advisory Council on Historic Preservation (ACHP) welcomes talented interns funded by the Richard Hampton Jenrette Foundation this year, who will contribute significantly to its mission of preserving and protecting the nation’s historic resources.

 Pai Liu, a legal research intern, is currently pursuing her Juris Doctor degree at Temple University’s Beasley School of Law.
 Expected to graduate in May 2025, Pai has already demonstrated impressive academic and professional achievements.
 As a Law and Public Policy Scholar, she has authored a forthcoming article, Expanding the Native American Graves Protection and Repatriation Act to the U.S. Territories, which will be published in the NYU Journal of Legislation and Public Policy later this year.